timlinux/nix-config/WHITEPAPER.md

 FAQ Section

-Question: What if I need to run Windows applications?
+###  What if I need to run Windows applications?

-Answer:

 * Option One: Use a Virtual Machine to run a full Windows environment.
 This approach provides the most compatibility for Windows-specific applications and is best for users who need extensive Windows functionality.
 * Option Two: Utilize Wine, which allows you to run many Windows applications directly on Linux systems without needing a full Windows OS.
 * Option Three: Employ Bottles, a containerized version of Wine that simplifies the management of Windows applications, enhancing both security and ease of use.
 (Additional Common Questions)

-Question: How does NixOS handle updates and system changes?
+### How does NixOS handle updates and system changes?

-Answer: NixOS update are atomic and transactional which allows for safe updates and easy rollbacks, ensuring system stability.
+NixOS update are atomic and transactional which allows for safe updates and easy rollbacks, ensuring system stability.

-Question: Can I customize my NixOS environment if it's standardized?
+### Can I customize my NixOS environment if it's standardized?

-Answer: Users can propose changes or additions to the system configurations via the shared Git repository, allowing for controlled customization and innovation.
+Users can propose changes or additions to the system configurations via the shared Git repository, allowing for controlled customization and innovation.

-Question: What support is available for new users unfamiliar with NixOS?
+### What support is available for new users unfamiliar with NixOS?

-Answer: Detail the training resources, community forums, and internal support structures that are in place to help new users get up to speed.
+Detail the training resources, community forums, and internal support structures that are in place to help new users get up to speed.

-Question: What about Mac users in our organization?
+### What about Mac users?

-Answer: Mac users can continue using their current devices.
+Mac users can continue using their current devices.
 However, once these devices reach their end-of-life, the organization will transition to a managed NixOS environment rather than replacing old Macs.
 This ensures a smooth transition and allows time for users to familiarize themselves with the new system through dual-use or training.

-Mac Users:

-Current Mac users will continue with their existing systems until end-of-life, after which they will transition to NixOS.
-Updates and System Changes:
+### How will we manage updates and system changes

 NixOS handles updates atomically and transactionally, allowing for easy rollbacks and minimal downtime.

-Customization Capabilities:
+### What if I want to customization my workspace?

 Despite standardization, users can propose system modifications or additions through a managed repository, allowing controlled customization.
-Support for New Users:

-Extensive support and training will be available to ensure all users are comfortable and proficient with NixOS.
+### Who will support us?

+NixOS is just linux.
+Most of the same skill you already know will be applicable here.
+The main difference is with package management whic is not hard to learn for most ise cases.
+There are many online resources and most questions are easily resolved with a with ChatGPT or Google query.
+We will build Kartoza OS collaboratively and staff members will be encouraged to share their learnings with each other.
+We will designate a few staff members to build up a deeper knowledge of the system so that we can have redundancy in our team in terms of knowing how the system works.
+The NixOS flake system is highly discoverable and the way that I have organised our flake is intended to provide as short an onramping process as possible.

+### Why not base this on XXX Linux?

+There are many linux distributions but few are as readily adaptable to our needs as NixOS.
+Some key factors are:

+* NixOS is not corporately owned, so we do not need to be so worried about corporate U-turns in how that distribution is managed and evolves.
+* The declarative nature of NixOS is extremely compelling.
+Tools like Ansible and Puppet are not equivalent since they do not offer a byte-for-byte guarantee of the deployed configuration.
+* NixOS is extremely to customise.
+* The NixOS approach of hash based composition of packages

+### Why not provide the standard environment in a VM?

+First, some terms:

+---

++ **Host** - The general purpuse operating system that runs on the bare metal of your PC or laptop.
++ **Guest** - A single purpose operating system running inside a virtual machine. e.g. to provide the development environment needed for a client project.

+---

+An alternative strategy to the one outlined in this document been proposed:

+    "Use a standard Kartoza VM (Virtual Machine) which contains a complete set of required Kartoza applications.
+    Allow each team member the freedom of choosing their host Operating System and configuring it themselves."

+I present here an outline of what I see to be the downsides of this approach here, and why I think a standarised host with guest VM's when needed is a better approach.
+For this discussion, we do not consider whether the Kartoza work environment is based on NixOS or not since that is not relative to the broader idea of having a standardised 'Kartoza OS'.

+* **High system overhead:** When delegating the business environment to a container, CPU and battery consumption will be much higher since you essentially need to run two operating systems all the time.
+Conversely, when NixOS is the host, VM's can be used on an *ad hoc* basis if needed, but for most users, most of the time they will not need to be conducting work inside a VM.
+* **High cognative friction:** Users need to work through two operating system layers to carry out their tasks.
+You need to keep track of which files are in the host vs the guest, or share files across host and guest.
+You need to deal with obstacles in networking, disk space management etc. Undoubtedly, using NixOS will also have some 'newness' to contend with, though the fact that they are even using Kartoza OS as opposed to another Linux distribution will be transparent to most users.
+Additionally, by providing a host environment with everything set up and 'ready to go', users will not have to spend brain energy figuring out how to get their system compliant with our needs.
+Later on, we will see that in particular, NixOS provides more opportunities to reduce cognative friction as users task switch from one project to another.
+* **Security:** Although we can set up a container securely, the underlying operating system and its security status is left to the whim of the user.The users are still running an unmanaged operating system to conduct Kartoza business.
+It is more likely for someone who gains access to the underlying host to be able to access content in containers that the reverse situation where Kartoza OS is on the host and VM's are occationally needed to conduct client business.
+* **Reduced support overhead:** VM's introduce another support layer that needs to be dealt with.
+Virtual disk space needs management in context of the host disk space, memory allocation needs to be done in a way to try to give a good experience in both the host and the guest.
+Different hosts will have quirks about how VMs behave and are managed.
+By making the host OS the Kartoza OS, we reduce the pool of machines that actually need VM's to a small subset.
+In addition we can manage the VM runtime environment centrally and bring in niceties like running VM's on ZFS which provide block level versioning and roll backs of changes.
+See for example this [Video by Jim Salter](https://www.youtube.com/watch?v=748FOodxCYg).
+* **Resources:** The VM approach wastes resources, not giving the full power of the system to our staff.
+Our approach of having a dedicated Kartoza OS as the host is especially import for e.g. GIS processing where our staff need to have all the power of the system available for data processing.
+* **Too many abstraction layers:** If staff build and manage their own desktops and use the Kartoza VM on top of another OS, you create this highly inefficient setup where a staff mem basically logs into their machine, leave that underlying host up to into your machine, you create a VM, you go into the VM, and then you go into your development environment or production work environment

+So while the VM suggestion is interesting, I don't feel it moves the needle sufficiently in our favour.

+On the other hand, standardizing on a single operating system like NixOS across all user hardware can greatly simplify management, enhance security, and ensure consistency in the work environment.
+This approach can also leverage NixOS’s reproducibility and configuration management capabilities to streamline deployments and updates.